The Evening Sky in May

 Download a PDF containing this chart, additional charts for specific areas of the sky and descriptions of interesting objects visible at this time of year.

-The Night Sky in May 2024
+The Night Sky in May 2025

+As the sky darkens Sirius appears midway down the western sky.
+It is the brightest true star and twinkles with all colours when setting in the southwest in the late evening.
+It is the ‘Dog Star', marking the head of Canis Major the big dog, now head down, tail up.
+Canopus, the second brightest star, is southwest of overhead.
 Below Sirius are bluish Rigel and reddish Betelgeuse, the brightest stars in Orion.
 Between them is a line of three stars, Orion's belt.
 To southern hemisphere star watchers, the line of three makes the bottom of 'The Pot', now tipped on its side.

 Crux, the Southern Cross, is southeast of the zenith, to the right of 'The Pointers'.
 Alpha Centauri, the brighter Pointer, is the closest naked-eye star, 4.3 light years away.
 Beta Centauri, like most of the stars in Crux, is a blue-giant star hundreds of light years away.
-Canopus is also very luminous and distant: 13 000 times brighter than the sun and 300 light years away.
+Canopus is also very luminous and distant: 13 000 times brighter than the sun and 300 light-years away.

 Following the Milky Way down into the southeast finds Scorpius.
 Orange Antares marks the Scorpion's body.
 The scorpion's upside-down tail curves to the right of Antares.
-Antares is a red-giant star like Betelgeuse: around 12 times the mass of the sun but wider than Earth's orbit.
-It is 600 light years away and 19 000 times brighter than the sun.
-There is a Greek legend that the Scorpion and Orion were always fighting so a goddess put them on opposite sides of the sky.
-That way they never appeared in the sky together.
+There is a Greek legend that the Scorpion and Orion were always fighting so a goddess put them on opposite sides of the sky, so they never appeared in the sky together.
 It doesn’t work for the southern hemisphere.

 The Milky Way is brightest in the southeast toward Scorpius and Sagittarius.
-In a dark sky it can be traced up past the Pointers and Crux and fading toward Sirius.
+In a dark sky it can be traced up past the Pointers and Crux, fading toward Sirius.
 The Milky Way is our edgewise view of the galaxy, the pancake of billions of stars of which the sun is just one.
-The thick hub of the galaxy, 27 000 light years away, is in Sagittarius.
+The thick hub of the galaxy, 27 000 light-years away, is in Sagittarius.
 The nearby outer edge is by Orion where the Milky Way is faintest.
 A scan along the Milky Way with binoculars shows many clusters of stars and some glowing gas clouds, particularly in Carina and Scorpius.

 The Clouds of Magellan, LMC and SMC, are midway down the southern sky, easily seen by eye on a dark moonless night.
 They are small galaxies.
-The Large Magellanic Cloud is 160 000 light years away and the Small Cloud is around 200 000 light years away.
+The Large Magellanic Cloud is 160 000 light-years away and the Small Cloud is around 200 000 light-years away.
 They are much smaller than our Milky Way Galaxy but there are many billions of stars in each.

-*A light year (l.y.)is the distance that light travels in one year: nearly 10 million million km.
+*A light-year (l.y.)is the distance that light travels in one year: nearly 10 million million km.
 Sunlight takes eight minutes to get here; moonlight about one second.
 Sunlight reaches Neptune, the outermost major planet, in four hours.
 It takes sunlight four years to reach the nearest star, Alpha Centauri.

 Notes by Alan Gilmore,